bloominstituteoftechnology/Server-Testing-Mini/README.md

   },
   ```

 * This command will allow you to run your tests.
 If you would like, you can add `"start": "nodemon app.js"` to the `scripts`.
-Keep in mind that whichever file you point the "start" script to is where you'll invoke the Express _listen()_ method.
+Keep in mind that whichever file you point the "start" script to is where you'll invoke the Express _listen()_ method (your "entry point").
 * Next, head over to the `server.js` file that you created, and build out the boilerplate code for your Node server.
 * Now we're going to set up our testing environment.
 Head over to your `routes.test.js` file, and require `mongoose`, `chai`, and `chai-http`.
 * Also, pass `chaiHTTP` into your `chai` as `middlware`.